Overview of the Examples

 Effects of Wind on Flight Maneuvers

-- Wind direction and speed changes can cause drift from the intended flight path; apply wind drift correction techniques.
+- Changes in wind direction and speed can cause drift from the intended flightpath; apply wind-drift correction techniques.

-- Gusts and turbulence can result in abrupt altitude or attitude changes; use smooth, coordinated control inputs to compensate for wind effects.
+- Gusts and turbulence can cause abrupt changes in altitude or attitude; use smooth, coordinated control inputs to compensate for wind effects.

 Airframe or Airspeed Limitations During Flight Maneuvers